defoe-code/defoe/docs/setup-VM.md

    - A copy of **addfivewsnippet.xsl** (and others sytlesheets) can be found at [defoe/others](https://github.com/defoe-code/defoe/blob/master/others/addfivewsnippet.xsl)
       -  Make sure that you take a copy of this *addfivewsnippet.xsl* and put it inside your *defoe_path+ geoparser-v1.1/lib/georesolve/.* .
 Otherwise you will get an error while running this query.

+Furthermore, any future changes about how to call to the original geoparser tool have to be made in [geoparser_cmd function - Line 487](https://github.com/defoe-code/defoe/blob/master/defoe/query_utils.py).

 ### Using a sample dataset

 We are going to use the *sg_sample.txt* file created before.
 Remember that  *sg_sample.txt* needs to be placed in your *defoe_path*.